ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 When you make a change, you can see that change in your running {{site.data.keyword.Bluemix_notm}} application immediately. {{site.data.keyword.Bluemix_notm}} Live Sync works
 <!--from both the command line and -->
 in the Eclipse Orion Web IDE (Web IDE).
-You can debug applications written in Node.js by using {{site.data.keyword.Bluemix_notm}} Live Sync.
+You can debug applications that are written in Node.js by using {{site.data.keyword.Bluemix_notm}} Live Sync.

 {{site.data.keyword.Bluemix_notm}} Live Sync consists of two features.
 <!--three -->